 Sampling Notes

-Also known as Zantedeschia.
 The nutritional status of this flower is monitored using soil tests and plant analysis.
 Monitoring regularly is important to help sustain optimum levels and avoid nutritional disorders.
 If disorders do occur, rapid diagnosis is necessary to assist correction.